-Canada - Market OverviewCanada - Market Overview
+Exporting to Canada - Market OverviewCanada - Market Overview

-U.S. exports to Canada totaled $338 billion in 2015, representing 15% of total U.S. exports.
-Principal U.S. exports to Canada in 2015 were vehicles ($47.6 billion); nuclear reactors, boilers, machinery ($42.8 billion); electric machinery ($24.8); mineral fuel, oil ($21.3); and plastics ($12.6 billion).
+Principal U.S. exports to Canada in 2016 were (listing value and percentage of total exports): vehicles ($47.6 billion/18.1%); nuclear reactors, boilers, and machinery ($42.8 billion/15%); electric machinery ($24.8/9%); mineral fuel and oil ($21.3/5.8%); and plastics ($12.6 billion/4.6%).

 Canada is a highly receptive, open, and transparent market for U.S. products and services, with Canadians spending more than 60 percent of their disposable income on U.S. goods and services.
-Americans and Canadians “speak” the same language literally and figuratively.
-In addition to French in some areas, English is almost universally spoken, facilitating business communication.
-We share a similar lifestyle, engendering a certain level of cultural familiarity.
-Close geographic proximity and initiatives between our governments such as Beyond the Border, Regulatory Cooperation Council, and Trusted Traveler program make cross-border business increasingly seamless.
+The nations share a similar lifestyle, engendering a certain level of cultural familiarity; Americans and Canadians “speak” the same language, literally and figuratively.
+Canada’s two official languages are English and French; however, English is almost universally spoken, facilitating business communication.

+In fields ranging from security and law enforcement to environmental protection to free trade, the two countries work closely together on multiple levels, from federal to local.
+Close geographic proximity and initiatives between our governments such as Beyond the Border, Regulatory Cooperation Council, and Trusted Traveler programs make cross-border business increasingly seamless.
 Prepared by our U.S. Embassies abroad.
 With its network of 108 offices across the United States and in more than 75 countries, the U.S. Commercial Service of the U.S. Department of Commerce utilizes its global presence and international marketing expertise to help U.S. companies sell their products and services worldwide.
 Locate the U.S. Commercial Service trade specialist in the U.S. nearest you by visiting http://export.gov/usoffices.

 Canada Trade Development and Promotion